Does what I eat affect my calcium level?

 Dairy foods are high in calcium so useful in an emergency (especially plain yoghurt) but too much dairy isn’t good for your kidneys.
 Luckily, there are lots of other foods that contain calcium – a handful of almonds, a helping of kale or a tin of sardines are all high in calcium.
 You can boost your calcium level quite quickly if you need to with a glass of milk or some yoghurt.
 Dairy free versions with added calcium work too.

 Here’s a list of foods that contain calcium:

-This is a useful list of food containing calcium from Great Western Hospitals NHS Foundation Trust which also gives other excellent dietary advice.
+This is a useful list of food containing calcium from the Great Western Hospitals NHS Foundation Trust which you can download and print off.

 Does water contain calcium?

 Yes.
 If you drink bottled water check the label – the calcium content can vary considerably.
-You can also check the calcium contact of your tap water.
+You can also call your water supplier to check the calcium content of your tap water.

 Keeping hydrated is really important.
 Feeling thirsty is a sign that you are already dehydrated and this makes your calcium level rise.
 Around 8 glasses of water a day keeps you hydrated and your calcium more stable.

 Salty foods, alcohol, and to a lesser degree, caffeine and fizzy drinks can affect calcium absorption.
 Foods containing oxalates and phytates are best eaten away from food containing calcium as they will affect how much calcium you absorb.
 For example, spinach will reduce the bioavailability of cheese if eaten at the same meal.
 There are also other factors which can reduce or improve calcium absorption.
 Find out about all this in more detail here